natenka/pyneng-book-en/docs/source/book/02_git_github/pyneng_github.rst

     +
     +Here you can find PDF versions of configuration manuals of tools that are used on course.

 In this case, changes were only in one file.
 This command will be very useful to see what changes have been made to tasks and which tasks.
 This will make it easier to navigate and to understand whether it is related to tasks you have already done and, if so, whether they should be changed.

 .. note::
     "..origin/master" in ``git log -p ..origin/master``
     means to show all commits that are present in origin/master (in this case, it's GitHub) but that are not in local copy of repository

-If changes were in tasks you haven’t yet done, this output will tell you which files should be copied from course repository to your personal repository (and maybe the entire section if you haven’t yet done tasks from this section).
+If changes were in tasks you haven't yet done, this output will tell you which files should be copied from course repository to your personal repository (and maybe the entire section if you haven't yet done tasks from this section).